valtimo-platform/valtimo-documentation/release-notes/major12/12.1.0/valtimo-frontend-libraries.md

 - **Plugin modal updates**

-  The modals for adding and editing a plugin are now updated with the Carbon Design update.
+  The modals for adding and editing a plugin now use Carbon design.

 ## Bugfixes